mesowatch

 Union Carbide has strongly disagreed with the jury’s findings, particularly criticizing the punitive damages as excessive and not in line with California law.
 The company described the verdict as “runaway” and plans to seek its reversal on appeal, arguing that the decision does not align with the intended purpose of punitive damages, which is to influence corporate behavior.

-The lawsuit, initiated in 2011 prior to Hernandezcueva’s death, had seen several rounds in court, including a previous trial in 2013 and subsequent appeals that overturned earlier rulings favoring the defendants.
+The lawsuit, initiated in 2011 before Hernandezcueva’s death, had seen several rounds in court, including a previous trial in 2013 and subsequent appeals that overturned earlier rulings favoring the defendants.
 During the latest trial, Union Carbide’s motions for a mistrial—based on claims of prejudicial statements by the plaintiff’s counsel—were denied.

 Matthew Davis